the fashion round-up, ft cara delevingne, molly goddard, hood by air and karl lagerfeld

 Cara's bold beauty

 Cara Delevingne has responded to a number of mean comments about her silver-painted, bald-head beauty look at the Met Gala with a series of Instagram posts addressing society's definition of beauty.
 "The more we embrace who we are as people and rely less on our physical attributes, the more empowered we become.
 Beauty shouldn't be so easily defined.
 It is limitless," she writes, adding, "It's exhausting to be told what beauty should look like.
 I am tired of society defining beauty for us.
-Strip away the clothes, Wipe Off the make-up, cut off the hair.
+Strip away the clothes, wipe off the make-up, cut off the hair.
 Remove all the material possessions.
 Who are we?
 How are we defining beauty?
 What do we see as beautiful?".
-Delevingne currently has a shaved head for the filming of upcoming movie Life in a Year, where she plays opposite Jaden Smith, who also shaved his head, and carried his chopped off locks as an accessory to the Met Gala.
+Delevingne currently has a shaved head for the filming of her upcoming movie Life in a Year, where she plays opposite Jaden Smith, who also shaved his head, and carried his chopped off locks as an accessory to the Met Gala.

 Molly in Motion

 Molly Goddard has been announced as the latest designer to join the V&A's Fashion in Motion series.
 The tulle-loving London design star will present a retrospective catwalk collection of archive and new pieces during the museum's REVEAL festival in July 2017.
-Posting about the news on Instagram, Molly wrote, "Very excited to be doing #FashionInMotion at the V&A!," along with a picture of her autumn/winter 17 catwalk show at the Tate Tanks in February.
-REVEAL festival is celebrating the V&A's new location on Exhibition Road in west London.
+Posting about the news on Instagram, Molly wrote, "Very excited to be doing #FashionInMotion at the V&A!," along with a picture of her fall/winter 17 catwalk show at the Tate Tanks in February.
+REVEAL festival is celebrating the V&A's new location on Exhibition Road in West London.